What is Counseling?

 HOW LONG DOES COUNSELING TAKE?

 Some problems are more situational and can be resolved in a few sessions.
-Others may be best addressed by the use of a specific modality such as Cognitive Behavioral Therapy which is a structured approach where benefits are typically realized in 6-8 sessions.
+Others are best addressed by the use of a specific modality such as Cognitive Behavioral Therapy (CBT) which is a structured approach over the course of 8-12 sessions and in some cases more.
 Some chronic issues require longer-term counseling.
-During the first few sessions your counselor should be able to discuss the length of treatment expected to achieve your goals, as well as the therapeutic approaches they believe are most appropriate for your situation.
+During the first few sessions your counselor should be able to discuss the length of treatment expected to achieve your goals, as well as the therapeutic approaches they believe to be most appropriate for you and your situation.

 IS EVERYTHING I SAY CONFIDENTIAL?

 All counselors licensed by the State of Alaska subscribe to the American Counseling Association’s Code of Ethics and Standards of Practice which require them to protect the confidentiality of their clients.
 As a client, you are guaranteed the protection of confidentiality within the boundaries of the client/counselor relationship.
 Any disclosure will be made only with your full written, informed consent.
 These consents are time-limited and can be redacted at any time in the process by written request.
-The only limitations to confidentiality occur when a counselor feels there is clear and imminent danger to you or to others, or when legal requirements demand that confidential information be disclosed.
+The only limitations to confidentiality occur when a counselor assesses an imminent danger to self or others.

 THE STIGMA OF COUNSELING

-In addition to symptoms that may be long-lasting and difficult to manage, individuals experiencing mental health symptoms may face the added challenge of social stigma around mental health.
-This stigma often arises due to misconceptions about mental health issues where, in fact, many people who initiate counseling do not have a mental illness.
-They are experiencing normal life challenges and transitions which, on top of other responsibilities, can have a cumulative effect and lower resiliencies normally available.
-Examples of life challenges include dealing with work-related stressors; career issues; financial problems; health issues or a recent health diagnosis; family or parent/child conflict; cultural assimilation; the death of a family member or friend; the ending of a romantic relationship or close friendship; changes in relationship dynamics due to the addition of a child; getting married or divorced; caregiving for family or friends due to illness or disability; and trauma.
-These are just some of the reasons why people decide to go to counseling.
-If you are going through one or more of these experiences, you’re not alone.
-Counseling during these life challenges can be extremely helpful in providing both the support and skills to better manage your responses to them.
-Ultimately, engaging in counseling is an invaluable investment in your emotional, physical and mental health.
+In addition to symptoms that may be long-lasting and difficult to manage, individuals experiencing mental health symptoms often face the added challenge of social stigma associated with mental health and receiving mental health services.
+This stigma often arises due to misconceptions about mental health.
+In reality, many people who participate in counseling do not have a mental illness.
+They are experiencing normal life challenges or transitions that have cumulative effects such as lowering personal resiliencies.
+Examples of life challenges include work-related stressors, career issues, financial problems, health issues or a recent health diagnosis, family or parent/child conflict, cultural assimilation, the death of a family member or friend, the ending of a romantic relationship or close friendship, getting married or divorced, caregiving for family or friends due to illness or disability, and trauma.
+These are just some of the reasons why people go to counseling.
+If you’re experiencing any of these stressors you are not alone.
+Counseling can be extremely helpful by providing the support and skills to better manage your mental, physical, and emotional health.

 QUESTIONS TO ASK A COUNSELOR?